fleetdm/fleet/articles/deploy-fleet-on-hetzner-cloud.md

 ![Fleet + Hetzner](../website/assets/images/articles/deploying-fleet-on-hetzner-1600x900@2x.jpg)

-[Hetzner](https://hetzner.com) provides the best price-performance of any provider worldwide for “root” (dedicated) and Virtual Private Servers (VPS) with high performance and generous bandwidth.
+[Hetzner](https://hetzner.com) is a great price-performance provider for “root” (dedicated) and Virtual Private Servers (VPS) with high performance and generous bandwidth.

 While other providers may charge large amounts for computing and storage, Hetzner is cost-effective _and_ scalable, with great managed options (such as [Nextcloud](https://www.hetzner.com/storage/storage-share)).